 Teaching Assistantships, Research Assistantships and Service Assistantships are available to full-time graduate students who are in good standing.
-For further information, visit the website of individual UAA school or colleges.
+For further information, visit the website of individual UAA colleges.

 generally refers to students who are employed to aid faculty and staff members with administrative functions within a service unit whose mission is closely related to the student's area of academic study and interest.
 The Service Assistants are responsible to a professional member of the service unit who supervises and trains the student in the service roll.
 Duties vary depending on the administrative needs of the office making the award.
 Typical examples of service activities could be office duties, library services, residence hall duties, athletic services, or other academic or professional assignments.

 Typical appointments involve working up to 20 hours per week.
-A Service Assistant receives an hourly wage, health insurance and tuiltion scholarship by the University:
+A Service Assistant receives an hourly wage, health insurance and tuition remission by the University:

 Graduate students are eligible for student employment.
 This link will take you to the latest information on available employment at UAA.